What Is Animal-Assisted Therapy?

 Taking Care Of The Animals

 AAT animals must be given the same kinds of breaks as any other animal.
 This means they must be allowed water and bathroom breaks, and they must be allowed to have alone time to recharge their batteries.
+Find a therapist find the animal that might be right for you and your therapeutic needs.

 Controversy Over Dolphin Therapy